 Until you own a website, there’s a tendency to look at them as though they are one piece of property.
 In fact, a website is more like a community of houses.
 Each “house” is unique and presents different legal issues you must address in any purchase agreement.

 Let’s start with a simple topic.
-Are you buying the domain name or are you buying the domain name and website or you buying just the content?
-The answer may seem obvious, but you would be surprised how often the seller and the buyer have different views on this topic.
+Are you buying the domain name or are you purchasing the domain name and website or you buying just the content?
+You would be surprised how often the seller and the buyer have different views on this topic.

-If you’re buying just the domain, the transaction tends to be much simpler because the only real issues are:
+If you’re buying just the domain, the transaction tends to be much simpler because the only real issues are does the seller:

-- Does the seller have the right to sell it, and
+- Have the right to sell it, and

 - Does the domain name infringe on a trademark owned by a third party?

 The individual who owns the copyright controls its use.
 A classic example of copyright would be a book written by your favorite author.
 The text of the book is a fixed work.
-When the author writes the book and puts it in a final form, they are automatically granted a common law copyright.
+When the author writes the book and puts it in a final form, copyright law gives the author automatic common law copyright.
 The granting of this right means that anybody who wishes to use the text must obtain permission from the author with a few notable exceptions that are beyond the scope of this article.
 The author usually grants permission by requesting “legal consideration,” which comes in the form of monetary royalties.
 This process is how publishers pay authors from Stephen King to J.K.
 Rowling.

 When buying a website, it is critical to remember a website is a collection of copyrights.
-The text on the website certainly constitutes a fixed tangible work that will be considered a copyright.
-However, a party can also claim the HTML code can also be claimed as a copyright.
+The text on the site certainly constitutes a fixed tangible work that will be considered a copyright.
+However, a party can also claim the HTML code as a copyright.
 And how about those images on the site?
 Yes, they are considered copyrighted works as well.

 There’s one other oddity that comes up with sites and copyright.
-If you recall from our discussion above, a common law copyright is created automatically once a work is finished by the original author.
+If you recall from our discussion above, a common law copyright is created automatically once the original author finishes a work.
 When building websites, the original “authors” are often freelancers.
 The freelance party, and not the seller, maybe the owner of the design you are trying to buy unless that freelance party transferred the copyright ownership to the seller at the end of the project.
 When contacted, most freelancers are willing to sign off on a copyright assignment, but you never know until you talk to them.
 Regardless, you must resolve the issue before closing the transaction.

 The average website is a collection of modules with unique copyright issues.
 Make sure you address each module before purchasing any online property to avoid being ripped off.

 Marks are vital business assets because consumers associate the marks with particular brands.
-When a consumer sees the Apple trademark, they have a general impression as to whether the products being sold under that mark are of high quality or not.
+When a consumer sees the Apple trademark, they have a general impression as to whether the products are of high quality because of the mark.
 If they associate the mark with high quality, then they are more likely to buy any product that has that mark.
 This branding makes trade and service marks incredibly valuable.

 Now consider the website you are contemplating purchasing.
-Is there a trademark associated with the business?
-There almost always is.
-The presence of the mark then begs a simple question – is the mark a part of the sale and, if so, what rights come with it?
+Has the company registered marks?
+There almost always is at least one.
+The presence of the mark then begs a simple question – is the mark a part of the sale.?
+If so, what rights come with the mark?
 Does the transfer cover the mark both online and offline?
 Are there any limitations?
-This information must be detailed in the purchase agreement to avoid potential legal disputes and litigation down the line.
+The parties must detail this information in the purchase agreement.

 Open Source Software

-From a legal standpoint, the web is one of the more amazing developments we’ve seen in the history of civilization.
+From a legal standpoint, the web is one of the more unusual developments we’ve seen in the history of civilization.
 One reason for this is the willingness of people to create and share products and information at no cost.
 Consider this website as an example.
-It is built on the WordPress open source software and I provide the educational posts at no cost.
+My designer built the site using WordPress open source software and I provide the educational posts at no cost.

-One of the major legal problems that arise with this share and share alike approach is the legal rights associated with the use of open-source software in website designs.
-Generally, the open-source software is provided via licensing agreements.
-Anyone purchasing a website incorporating such software needs to know what the language of the underlying licenses do and do not allow in regard to the transfer of the code.
-If this information is not ascertained, the purchase may invalidate the license or trigger a licensing fee provision.
+One of the significant legal problems that arise with this share and share alike approach is the legal rights associated with the use of open-source software in website designs.
+Generally, programmers and companies provide open-source software via licensing agreements.
+Anyone purchasing a website incorporating such software needs to know what the language of the underlying licenses do and do not allow concerning the transfer of the code.
+If the parties don’t read the license, a court may invalidate the purchase.

 Let’s consider an example.
-I once ran into a situation where a website built in Asia was being sold to a business in the United States.
+I once ran into a situation where a party was purchasing a website built in Asia.
 The licensing for the open source software used on the site was royalty-free so long as the business using the software was located in certain major countries in Asia.
-As you can imagine, the discovery of the fact the use of the open source software would incur a rather large ongoing fee completely changed the dynamic of the purchase transaction and the sale eventually fell apart.
-If the licensing quirk had not been discovered, the buying party could have been in for a nasty, expensive surprise.
+As you can imagine, the discovery of the fact the use of the open source software would incur a rather sizeable ongoing fee completely changed the dynamic of the purchase transaction, and the sale eventually fell apart.
+If I had not discovered the licensing quirk, the buying party could have been in for a nasty, expensive surprise.

 When purchasing a website, it is critical the seller produces a detailed list of the open-source software used in the design as well as the license associated with each piece of open source code.
-These licenses must then be closely reviewed to make sure there are no legal issues triggered if the website is transferred.
+These licenses must then be carefully reviewed to make sure there are no legal issues triggered if the seller transfers the website.

 Here’s the interesting thing about websites.
-Once a website is built, it is very easy to replicate.
+Once a designer builds a website, replication is straightforward.
 The last thing you want to see after buying a website is the same design up on another site.
-To prevent this, the topic of exclusivity needs to be addressed in the purchase agreement.
+To prevent this, the parties must address the topic of exclusivity in the purchase agreement.

-Creating this protection can actually be a tricky proposition.
-The problem is one would typically use a non-compete agreement in combination with other legal documents to perfect the protection.
+Creating this protection can be a tricky proposition.
+The problem is one would typically use a non-compete agreement in combination with other legal documents.
 Many states, however, limit the use of non-compete agreements.
-In California, for example, a non-compete will only be upheld if the underlying sale incorporates the transfer of “goodwill” in the business being sold.
-How this translates to a website is up for debate, but evidences the fact very careful thought needs to be given to the language put into the sales agreement.
+In California, for example, courts will not uphold a non-compete unless the underlying sale incorporates the transfer of “goodwill” in the sale of the business.
+How this translates to a website is up for debate, but evidences the fact one needs to give serious thought to the language added to the sales agreement.

-It is important to establish whether the seller has been paying their taxes are not before you purchase a website.
+It is vital to establish whether the seller has been paying their taxes are not before you purchase a website.
 This is the kind of sensitive information that many sellers will be hesitant to disclose.
-If this is the case, language can be written into the agreement in which the seller warrants and guarantees that not only have they been paying taxes on the business, but that they will cover any subsequent penalties or fines issued by any tax agency for time periods when the seller was still the owner of the site.
+If this is the case, language can be written into the agreement in which the seller warrants and guarantees that not only have they been paying taxes on the business, but that they will cover any subsequent penalties or fines a tax agency issues for time periods when the seller owned the site.

 Is this a perfect solution?
-No. It does, however, tend to flush out whether the seller has a major tax problem.
-If they do, the seller will often try to back out of the deal once the issue is raised.
+No. It does, however, tend to flush out whether the seller has a significant tax problem.
+If they do, the seller will often try to back out of the deal once you raise the issue.

-It is critical you understand there are a number of legal issues that need to be dealt with carefully to avoid legal problems down the road.
-Unless you are an expert on copyright and trademark issues, in particular, it is highly suggested you use an internet attorney to handle the due diligence part of the transaction.
+It is critical you understand there are a number of legal issues you need to be deal with carefully to avoid legal problems down the road when buying a website.
+Unless you are an expert on copyright and trademark issues, in particular, you should use an internet attorney to handle the due diligence part of the transaction.

 Richard A. Chapo, Esq.